-As noted, DVO code section 27-97(g)(2) requires parking areas to be confined to the rear of structures and be separated from the main road by a minimum distance of 30 feet; and yet, the existing development does not meet this requirement, as parking is currently located in the front yard approximately 20 feet from the Mount Vernon Road.
-Overall, the applicant has stressed that the strict application of this code section would cause them to lose almost half of the available parking, which they believe they need to operate a successful business.
-Moreover, the existing parking configuration would have no impact on and policies of the Comprehensive Plan and Dunwoody Village Master Plan.
-Based on the aforementioned findings, staff would be amicable to allow the parking to remain as is with the condition it meets the perimeter landscaping requirements of Section 27-229.
-To encourage pedestrian access from the sidewalks, staff has also added a condition stating a minimum 5-foot wide, paved pedestrian access must connect to an adjacent public right-of way to the main building entrance.
+To avoid impacting the existing parking lot and circulation, the applicant has requested to reduce the aforementioned pedestrian buffer zone and parking setback requirements to allow them to remain in their existing configuration.
+Overall, the applicant has stressed that the strict application of the requirements would cause them to lose almost half of the available parking and circulation, which they argue they need to operate a successful business.
+Review of the proposed site would indicate that maintaining the existing parking and pedestrian buffer configuration would have no impact on and policies of the Comprehensive Plan and Dunwoody Village Master Plan.
+As such, staff would be amicable to allow the parking and buffer zone to remain as is with the condition that the site meets the perimeter landscaping requirements of Section 27-229.
+Further, to encourage pedestrian connectivity, staff has added a condition stating that a minimum 5-foot wide, paved pedestrian access must connected to an adjacent public right-of-way to the main building entrance.